Quaestio perpetua: Jury composition

 The beginning of each year, the praetor would assemble a list of available and qualified jurors into an album.
 At various times, the jury pool was taken from the senatorial order, the equestrian order, both, and a mixture of the two with a third group.
 The question of who made up the jury pool for the courts and what cases the courts ought to hear was the topic of substantial debate during the late republic; this was itself driven by politicisation of prosecutions within the senatorial elite and the tension between senatorial governors and equestrian tax farmers in the provinces.

 At the start, in 149 BC, the juries were taken from the senators.
 After Gaius Gracchus' reforms, this transferred to a large non-senatorial jury, made up largely of equestrians.
 It was changed again in 106 BC by Quintus Servilius Caepio to a mixture of both senators and equites but this was reverted a few years later by Gaius Servilius Glaucia.
-Marcus Livius Drusus attempted to staff the courts with an enlarged senate but was assassinated amid the start of the Social War.
+Marcus Livius Drusus attempted to staff the courts with an enlarged senate – or possibly attempted to mix senators and equestrians, Appian, who describes the plan to enlarge the senate, may be confused – but was assassinated amid the start of the Social War.
 A few years later, the plebeian tribune Marcus Plautius Silvanus introduced jury pools selected by each tribe in 89 BC but all these changes were reverted by Sulla during his dictatorship.
 Sulla implemented Drusus' plan, enlarging the senate and transferring the jury pool to this enlarged senate.

 Cicero's Verrines contain a number of bombastic claims of through-going corruption among the senatorial juries, but may be largely exaggerated for rhetorical effect; they also exaggerate the importance of judicial reform in Roman politics of the time, which was a peripheral issue when viewed holistically.
 The senate circa 70 BC felt it was safe to engage in reforms – which included the jury pools but was focused most especially on the restoration of tribunician privileges – that culminated in the praetor Lucius Aurelius Cotta bringing the lex Aurelia in 70 BC, which largely settled this matter of jury compositions.
-Under his lex Aurelia, there were three pools, called decuriae, each assigned to the senators, equites, and a third group, the tribuni aerarii.
+Under his lex Aurelia, there were three pools (decuriae): senators, equites, and the tribuni aerarii.
+Who the tribuni aerarii were is unclear.
+Various theories have been proposed: many scholars believe that they were members of the first class, others suggest equestrians without the public horse, or merely selected equestrians with that title.
 The jury in a trial had a third of its jury chosen by lot from each decuria; the prosecution and defendant also had a limited right to reject jurors.

+During Caesar's rule in 46 BC, the decuria of the tribuni aerarii was abolished.
+Many scholars have interpreted this act, consistent with descriptions from Dio, to have removed the poorer first class from the juries, leaving only the extremely wealthy senators and equestrians.
+That decuria was revived during the reign of Augustus and a further panel of poorer jurors was also added for minor cases.